-Part I.E.2.f (2) - Webpage
+4.2 Part I.E.2.f (2) - Webpage

-APS Stormwater Management Program Online Portal1
+APS Stormwater Management Program Online Portal

-Part I.E.2.f (3) - Public Involvement Activities
+4.3 Part I.E.2.f (3) - Public Involvement Activities

-NOAA Chesapeake Bay B WET Program: Sustainable Solutions for Urban Stormwater Management through Project Base Learning (MCMs 1 and 2)
+4.3.1 NOAA Chesapeake Bay B WET Program: Sustainable Solutions for Urban Stormwater Management through Project Base Learning (MCMs 1 and 2)

 The National Oceanic and Atmospheric Administration (NOAA) Bay Watershed Education and Training (B-Wet) program provides local grants to K-12 districts in the Bay Watershed to focus on project-based learning through Meaningful Watershed Educational Experiences (MWEE).
 The goal of this program is to provide all high school biology students with a comprehensive understanding of how stormwater runoff affects the local watersheds and to assist students in developing solutions through project-based learning.
-Thirty teachers participated in the B-Wet cohort during this reporting period, during which they gained a comprehensive understanding of stormwater management, watershed stewardship, and human impacts to the environment.
+An additional 16 teachers were trained and participated in the B-Wet cohort during this reporting period, during which they gained a comprehensive understanding of stormwater management, watershed stewardship, and human impacts to the environment.